OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_700.md

 ![](images/700/Lab700_image112.png)

-5. Count of the tables of Mysql DB
+5. record count of the tables of Mysql DB

 ![](images/700/Lab700_image113.png)

-5. Count of the tables of Oracle DB
+6. record count of the tables of Oracle DB

 ![](images/700/Lab700_image114.png)